dodubassman/duckfoot-rev3/README.md

 You'll also need:
 - MSK12C02 on/off switch
 - [Reset micro tactil switch](https://www.aliexpress.com/item/32873382894.html)
-- a bunch off smd diodes
+- a bunch of smd diodes
 - 90mAh batteries.
 You can chose bigger capacity, but honestly with no LEDs on the board, you won't need more.
 I chose direct soldering for batteries because JST sockets are to big and a nightmare to wire.

 The board is reversible, so one minimal order on PCBWay or JLCPCB gives you 2.5 keyboard and a seconde chance if you suck at soldering.